J-Ramalho/industRial/docs/13_references.md

 # References {#references}

 A good mastership of the vast domain of Industrial Data Science can take several years and can only be obtained by a strong combination of theory and practice.
-As mentionned in the introduction chapter, our book is focused on the practice and in this bibliography we find some the necessary supporting theory.
+As mentioned in the introduction chapter, our book is focused on the practice and in this bibliography we find some the necessary supporting theory.

 The list below collects websites, books and articles referenced throughout this book.
 It is a curated set of some of the most relevant works available today in Six Sigma, Statistics, Data Science and programming with R.